 The process of measuring the densification began by finding the volume fraction of nanoparticles in the deposition prior to sintering.
 This was accomplished by weighing a clean glass slide and then depositing V2 ink in a square pattern on the slide.
 The thickness of the deposition was then measured using a Zeiss Imager M1M microscope.
 The deposition thickness was determined by focusing on the surface of the glass slide and then again on the surface of the deposition.
 The focal distances were then compared to find the thickness of the deposition.
 The glass slide with the deposition was then weighed again to find the total mass.
 The area and thickness of the deposition gave the total volume of the deposition and from the weight measurements the mass of the deposition was also known.
-The mass of the deposition was then divided by the density of silver to find the volume of the deposition to find the volume of the silver was then divided by the volume of the deposition to find the volume fraction of the silver in the deposition.
-The volume fraction of silver in the deposition with a density of the deposition being 3.8 g/cm^3 .
+The mass of the deposition was then divided by the density of silver to find the volume of the deposited silver.
+The calculated volume of the silver was then divided by the volume of the deposition to find the volume fraction of the silver in the deposition.
+The volume fraction of silver in the deposition was calculated to be 36% using this method with a density of the deposition being 3.8 g/cm3.